Munawar Sultana: 1940s

 Following Pehli Nazar, she was kept busy through 1947 to 1949 working in several films.
 Baburao Patel wrote in the cine-mag Filmindia 1949, about her being one of the most over-worked actresses along with Suraiya and Nargis.

 In 1947, Munawar acted in four films Dard, Elaan, Andhon Ki Duniya and Naiyya.
 Dard was directed by Abdul Rashid Kardar under Kardar Productions.
 In spite of no big stars being in the film, it turned out to be a surprise "musical hit" at the box office.
-The hero of the film was Kardar's brother Nusrat (Kardar), while Suraiya played the second lead, with Munawwar Sultana as the main heroine.
-Munawwar lip-synced three songs voiced for her by Uma Devi, a Naushad discovery.
+The hero of the film was Kardar's brother Nusrat (Kardar), while Suraiya played the second lead, with Munawar Sultana as the main heroine.
+Munawar lip-synced three songs voiced for her by Uma Devi, a Naushad discovery.
 The song "Afsana Likh Rahin Hoon" became a big success.
-Elaan garnered positive reviews for Munawwar.
+Elaan garnered positive reviews for Munawar.
 A Muslim social, the film was praised for its "progressive attitude" towards the need of education.
 It was directed by Mehboob Khan and had Surendra as the male lead.

-1948 saw Munawar in four more films.
+The year 1948 saw Munawar in four more films.
 Parai Aag was produced by Great India Pictures and directed by Najam Naqvi.
 The film starred Munawar with Madhubala and Ulhas.
 Sona (Gold) was another Mazhar Khan-directed film for his Mazhar Arts Production.
 Majboor was a Bombay Talkies production, under the direction of Nazir Ajmeri.
-It had Shyam opposite Munawwar with music by Ghulam Haider.
+It had Shyam opposite Munawar with music by Ghulam Haider.
 Bombay Talkies had gone through several changes following Himanshu Rai's death, and Devika Rani's partnership with S. Mukherjee had produced several box office hits.
 With first, Mukherjee, and then Devika Rani leaving as head of production of Bombay Talkies, Ashok Kumar and S. Vacha returned to Bombay Talkies and took over control.
 Their first film was Majboor.
 The story was an "inter-communal" love story, with a Muslim boy falling for a Hindu girl.
-Munawwar formed a "hit-pairing" with Shyam in this film, while Lata Mangeshkar came into prominence under the music direction of Ghulam Haider.
+Munawar formed a "hit-pairing" with Shyam in this film, while Lata Mangeshkar came into prominence under the music direction of Ghulam Haider.
 Meri Kahani was directed by cameraman Keki Mistry and produced by Sharaf for Super Team Federal Productions (Bombay).
-The film co-starred Munawwar and Madhubala with Surendra.
+The film co-starred Munawar and Madhubala with Surendra.
 A comedy of errors, it has the hero in a double role leading to mistaken identities.

 1949 was Munawar's busiest year with seven releases.
 Dil Ki Duniya was directed by Mazhar Khan for his Noble Arts Production.
 It co-starred Geeta Bali and Mazhar with Munawar.
-The film was praised for its "versatility" and "well-balanced production values", along with good performances by Munawwar, Mazhar and Geeta Bali.
+The film was praised for its "versatility" and "well-balanced production values", along with good performances by Munawar, Mazhar and Geeta Bali.
 The film was claimed to have done "well" at the box office.
 Her standout film that year was Kaneez, directed by Krishna Kumar for Caravan Pictures.
-A Muslim social, it had Munawwar with Shyam, and Kuldeep Kaur.
+A Muslim social, it had Munawar with Shyam, and Kuldeep Kaur.
 She played a suffering woman married to a wayward husband, who eventually returns to her.
 It was described as one of her best roles.